electron/electron/docs/api/dialog.md

     via `Alt-W` on Windows and Linux.

 Returns `Promise<Object>` - resolves with a promise containing the following properties:
-  * `response` Number - The index of the clicked button.
+  * `response` number - The index of the clicked button.
-  * `checkboxChecked` Boolean - The checked state of the checkbox if `checkboxLabel` was set.
+  * `checkboxChecked` boolean - The checked state of the checkbox if `checkboxLabel` was set.
 Otherwise `false`.

 Shows a message box.